velerofinance/community/governance/votes/Executive Vote [Add ilks BNB, FTM, MATIC] - June 03, 2022.md

 ## Action

-**Voting for this proposal will place your VDGT in support of implementing the changes outlined above.**
+**Voting for this proposal will place your VDGT in support of implementing the changes outlined above**